plone/documentation/docs/backend/upgrading/intro.md

 The recommended tool for this is https://github.com/collective/collective.exportimport.
 An alternative is transmogrifier (see the training {ref}`training:transmogrifier-label`)

-## Mayor Changes
+## Major Changes

-The following mayor changes in the history of Plone require special attention when migrating:
+The following major changes in the history of Plone require special attention when migrating:

 ### Plone 5.0: Dexterity replaces Archetypes